-Before getting into the album’s title track “The Promise”, Daniels speaks on stage about writing the song:
+Before getting into the album’s title track “The Promise”, Dee speaks on stage about writing the song:

 “The Promise” starts with Tilden Webb’s piano in slow 6/8 time before building into a powerful bridge.
-Similarly, “Love Inside”—written by Daniels and Barry Greenfield—opens with guitar and piano playing a warm melody together.
-“Love inside of me, shining ever brightly,” Daniels sings to this melody.
+Similarly, “Love Inside”—written by Dee and Barry Greenfield—opens with guitar and piano playing a warm melody together.
+“Love inside of me, shining ever brightly,” Dee sings to this melody.
 “Glory to God for the love inside of me.”
 Another bespoke guitar solo follows.

-Daniels introduces her song “Dance With Me” as “an invitation to you tonight and always, to dance.
+Dee introduces her song “Dance With Me” as “an invitation to you tonight and always, to dance.
 Find the joy.”
 A minor key with a darker modern-jazz vamp, the song finds her across the vocal range.
-Drummer Paul Clark continues finding all the right spots on the dynamic range.
-Webb’s piano solo is rhythmic and Hill even takes a bass solo flush with long runs of funky notes.
+Paul Clark continues finding all the right spots on the drums.
+Tilden’s piano solo is rhythmic, and Miles even takes a bass solo flush with long runs of funky notes.
 The vamping outro from here is the moment from this set that most belongs on a large festival stage.

 On “Love Is The Answer”, a soft intro leads into a heavy gospel groove.
-Multiple vamps frame Bill Coon’s guitar, this time in the blues with some tremolo picking and string bending.
+Multiple vamps frame the guitar, again playing the blues with some tremolo picking and string bending.

-Accordingly, Daniels ends with “Let Freedom Ring (The Ballad of John Lewis)”—an epic arrangement sourced from words written by the late American politician Lewis.
+Accordingly, Dee ends with “Let Freedom Ring (The Ballad of John Lewis)”—an epic arrangement sourced from words written by the late American politician Lewis.

 Find Dee Daniels’ new album The Promise here via Cellar Live Records.